magenta-aps/mox/doc/user/settings.rst

 Audit log
 =========

-An audit log is published as AMQP messages and written to a file.
+An audit log is published as AMQP messages and written to a dedicated queue.

 .. py:data:: LOG_AMQP_SERVER